-- Canadian International Development Agency (CIDA) Health Care Plan; - Canadian Bureau for International Education (CBIE) Health Care Plan; - Canadian Commonwealth Scholarship and Fellowship (CCSF) Plan; - International Council for Canadian Studies (ICCS) Plan; - World University Services of Canada (WUSC) Plan; - Norwegian National Insurance Plan; or - Ontario Health Insurance Plan (OHIP).
+- Canadian International Development Agency (CIDA) Health Care Plan - Canadian Bureau for International Education (CBIE) Health Care Plan - Canadian Commonwealth Scholarship and Fellowship (CCSF) $\ensuremath{\mathsf{Plan}}$ - International Council for Canadian Studies (ICCS) Plan - World University Services of Canada (WUSC) Plan - National Insurance Office for Social Insurance Abroad (Norway) - Embassy of Kuwait - Interim Federal Health Care Plan - Ontario Health Insurance Plan (OHIP)

 Only students who submit proof of health coverage from the plans listed above to the ISSO will be automatically exempted.
+Certain of these plans may provide coverage for you, but not for your family members, in which case, you will have to indicate that you will not join UHIP, but your family will.